 Our nation has a proud history of affording protection to those fleeing government persecutions.

-Unfortunately, legitimate asylum seekers are being displaced by those lodging frivolous claims, and these are frivolous frivolous claims to gain admission into our country.
+Unfortunately, legitimate asylum seekers are being displaced by those lodging frivolous claims, and these are frivolous claims to gain admission into our country.

-And he added, My plan expedites relief for legitimate asylum seekers by screening out the meritless claims.
+And he added, my plan expedites relief for legitimate asylum seekers by screening out the meritless claims.

 If you have a proper claim, you will quickly be admitted.